plex-torrent-downloader/plex-torrent-downloader/README.md

 This is a Node.js application that enables downloading torrent files and adding them to a Plex library.
 The application uses Prisma as an ORM, Remix.js for server-side rendering, and WebTorrent for downloading torrents.

+#### Why Should I use this?

+ - Prevent Malware by not having to navigate to torrent sites
+ - Keep your NAS organized (if you use collections!)
+ - Designed for binge-watchers

 ### Torrent Search Services
  - 1377x.to
  - nyaa.si